datacarpentry/semester-biology/index.md

 layout: default
 ---

-This website hosts introductory material for teaching biologists how to interact with data including: data structure, database management systems, and programming for data manipulation, analysis, and visualization.
-It is designed to be used as a flipped university course and also to be useful for self-guided students.
-Instructors are welcome to modify and use the material for your own courses.
-We encourage collaborative development and contributions by instructors, with the hopes that this will lead to better training and resources for everyone.
+This website hosts the material for the UF/IFAS Extension IST 31557, "What is Agroecology and how is it relevant to your Extension program?".
+The IST is designed to improve awareness and utility of foundational themes in agroecology relevant across Extension programs.
+Participants will be provided a suite of resources through this site and opportunities for direct application of agroecology activities and innovation­ to their Extension programming.

+After completing this training, participants will:
+- understand the goals and guiding principles of agroecology.
+- understand key ecological concepts integrating agriculture, natural resource management, and community development.
+- be able to describe the components of an agroecosystem and specifically identify an agroecosystem relevant to his/her work.
+- be able to apply the agroecology framework for program development, specifically in relation to priority work group areas, impact reporting indicators, and logic models.

 For Students
 : <a href="{{ site.baseurl}}/syllabus">